u-xixi/mapbin/README.md

 Some testing files are available on osa.
 - contig fasta: `/abscratch/xi/haplotagging-May2019/02_assembly/sample1/contigs.fasta`
 - Spades contig paths: `/abscratch/xi/haplotagging-May2019/02_assembly/sample1/contigs.paths`
-- contig binning results: `/abscratch/xi/haplotagging-May2019/03_binning/sample1/contig_bins/` or
+- contig binning results: `/abscratch/xi/haplotagging-May2019/03_binning/sample1/metabat_bins/` or
 `/abscratch/xi/haplotagging-May2019/03_binning/sample1/concoct_out/concoct_bins`
+- reads to contig alignment: `/abscratch/xi/haplotagging-May2019/04_reads2contigs/sample1.bam`

 ## Dev status
 Currently I have ticked the box for the #1 and #2 functionalities above, and 3 is up for discussion.
 Read about the details of the implementation in below.